borntohonk/Switch-Ghidra-Guides/README.md

 * Ghidra/Patch making tutorial:
   - Part 1A detailing how to set up ghidra and the switch loader for windows [(link)](guides/Part1A-WindowsSetup.MD)
   - Part 1B detailing how to set up ghidra and the switch loader for linux [(link)](guides/Part1B-LinuxSetup.MD)
-  - Part 2 detailing how to set up hactool and hactoolnet to output files to work further with, and a basic introduction to ghidra with making patches for nifm as an example. [(link)](guides/Part2.MD)
+  - Part 2 detailing how to set up hactoolnet to output files to work further with, and a basic introduction to ghidra with making patches for nifm as an example. [(link)](guides/Part2.MD)
   - you can find the resulting "patches" for what this guide produces, at https://github.com/misson20000/exefs_patches/tree/master/atmosphere/exefs_patches/nfim_ctest